DIVIDED AMERICA: Losing out to China, workers embrace Trump

 Trump is viewed as a champion to many here who say America’s political leaders have stood by while competition from China and other countries has wrecked communities like Hannibal.

-“He says what a lot of people would like to say,” says Cecil Poole.
+“He says what a lot of people would like to say,” says Cecil Poole, who feels the national Democratic Party has abandoned blue-collar workers.
+Trump’s pledge to “Make America Great Again” resonates with those who feel they’ve lost their place in the middle class.

+In a way, some of the laid-off Ormet workers were fortunate for a time.
+When the plant closed two years ago, the region was enjoying an energy boom.
+Oil and gas companies were fracking in the Marcellus Shale formation, from upstate New York through Pennsylvania, Maryland, Ohio and West Virginia.
+They needed drivers, electricians, welders.

+Poole, 62, and out of work after nearly four decades at Ormet, got a commercial driver’s license and found work hauling supplies for energy companies.
+He earned about what he made at Ormet, though he had to work twice as many hours for it.
+And Poole found the work exhausting.
+He traveled overnight and slept in his rig.

 Follow Paul Wiseman on Twitter at https://twitter.com/PaulWisemanAP